claucece/claucece.github.io/_posts/2020-06-05-programming-language-design-and-compilers.md

 <br />

-Basically that is it.
-I'll like to thank to the amazing people that gave me recommendations and whose work inspire me to continue on the journey (they are everywhere mentioned on this blogpost).
+Basically, that is it.
+I'll like to thank the amazing people that gave me recommendations and whose work inspire me to continue on the journey (they are everywhere mentioned on this blogpost).
 I hope it does for you, as well.